HEaslea/SDE_Notes/Tools For Class Author/Overload and Conversions/Basic Overview of Overload Operations and Conversions.md

 #### Assignment and Compound Assignment Operators
 After the assignment, the values in the left hand and right hand operands should have the same value, and the operator should return a reference to its left hand operand.

-Just follow somewhat to what each operation means, like `+` obviously means addition, so don't do some weird shit where `+` adds the object to a container, that could just be in some function.
+Just follow somewhat to what each operation means, like `+` obviously means addition, so don't do some weird stuff where `+` adds the object to a container, that could just be in some function.

 Abusing operators in this way, no one would use `operator+` in order to subtract, that would be insane.
 Just don't make them ambiguous.